aFarkas/respimage/plugins/print/README.md

 <script src="plugins/print/ri.type.print.js" async=""></script>
 ```

-In case you want to include **respimage** only if the browser doesn't support responsive images yoo can use a script loader or write the following at the top of your head:
+In case you want to include **respimage** only if the browser doesn't support responsive images you can use a script loader or write the following at the top of your head:

 ```html
 <script>